bloominstituteoftechnology/node-api1-guided/README.md

 In this project students will learn how to create a very simple Web API using `Node.js` and `Express`.
 They will be introduced to server-side `routing` and how to use global `middleware`.

-The whole demo will be written in a single file for simplicity.
+The code for the guided project will be written in a single file for simplicity.
 We'll see ways to structure an API to make it more maintainable in upcoming lectures.

 ## Prerequisites